PMP Exam Preparation (92 Blogs) Become a Certified Professional

 EV = Total percentage of work completed x BAC

-Actual Cost: It is the cost which is incurred for the completed work on a task during a specific time period.
-In simple words, the cost you incur while you’re completing the work for which EV is measured.
+Actual Cost: It is the cost which is incurred for the completed work on a task during a specific period.
+In simple words, the cost you incur while you’re completing the job for which EV is measured.

 AC can be measured as it relates to PV (which is budgeted) and EV (which is measured).